Long Island Power Authority (LIPA)

 Founded1985

-Primary RoleOwner of the electric grid infrastructure
+Primary RoleOwner of the electric transmission and distribution system

 Long Island Power Authority (LIPA) – Top Questions & Answers